Frequently Asked Questions

 - What is a DRM license request?

-Since DRM is a specialized area and needs specific attention to licensing and security, amongst other things, the model of access to a cloud-based service, that supports the DRM function you need, is a very convenient simplification of the overall deployment setup.
+Since DRM is a specialized area and needs specific attention to licensing and security, amongst other things, the model of access to a cloud-based micro-service, that supports the DRM function you need, is a very convenient simplification of the overall deployment setup.

 The benefits of using a service for DRM implementation include: